BrettRD/telepresence/README.md

 ## Docker:
 Head into `telepresence/docker/` and run `docker-compose up --build`\
 Then run `source join-ros.sh` to get your native ROS to refer to the roscore running in docker.\
-To see the turtlebot, run on the host `rosrun turtlesim turtlesim_node`\
+To see the turtlebot, run on the host `rosrun turtlesim turtlesim_node` \
+To see webcam output, run rqt on the host

 ## Future work:
-- WebRTC signalling server in a docker container
-- Javascript client for control and video, also in Docker
+- Javascript client for control and video, with a server in Docker
-- WebRTC stream <-> ROS image topic
+- WebRTC signalling server in Docker
+- Examples of this running on robots made of zip ties and milk crates.
 - WebRTC stream <-> ROS audio topic
-- Examples of this running on robots made of zip ties and milk crates.
+- ROS image topic -> WebRTC stream

 ## Known issues:
 ### ROS on the host dependency